 A practical first step to achieving peace would be to have international observers in Palestine to witness the occupation.
 Israel vehemently opposes this, for the images of brutality, humiliation, and suffering on TV would be devastating to its image.

 What can we Americans do to influence Israel’s behavior?

 The United States sends billions of dollars to Israel, every year.
-It is the largest recipient of foreign aid.
-We also defend Israel against the outrage of the other countries of the world in the UN, vetoing any resolutions that annoy Israel.
+Israel is the largest recipient of foreign aid.
+The US also defends Israel against the outrage of the other countries of the world in the UN, vetoing any resolutions that annoy Israel.
 Israel’s supporters spend millions to influence public opinion, and many politicians get big contributions from Israel’s lobbyists.

-We Americans must let our leaders know that we want America to stop supporting Israel’s failed policies.
+We Vermonters and all Americans must let our leaders know that we want our government to stop supporting Israel’s failed policies.

 Sometimes people briefly visit our site and leave with the impression that we’re pushing “anti-Israeli propaganda”.
-Vermonters for a Just Peace advocates the application of international law in the Middle East.
+VTJP advocates the application of international law in the Middle East.
 Although that position puts us squarely at odds with Israel’s current policies, we are definitely not “anti-Israeli”.
 We are a diverse group of Vermonters with personal links in both Israel and occupied Palestine.
 We are firmly opposed to all acts of violence against civilians.

 Thanks for visiting this VTJP site.
 We hope that it will serve as a gateway to a better understanding of Palestine and the denial of Palestinians’ human rights by the Israeli occupation.
 We want Vermonters and all others to join in the struggle for human rights.
 We are happy to receive questions and constructive comments via e-mail.
 Please write to firstname.lastname@example.org